alanwsmith/obs_live_captions/README.md

 - You'll need to use a browser that supports the API.
 Google Chrome does.
 Your milage may vary on other browsers.

+- The reason for the jump through web sockets is to allow you to use transparency in the browser window.

 - This works with Python 3.7+

 - Install the requirements with: